 The Mikuni VM series is a CV (constant velocity) carburetor, also known as a slide carburetor.
-Twisting the throttle slides the cylindrical piston up or down in the carb body, increasing or decreasing air/fuel mixture.
+Twisting the throttle slides a cylindrical piston up or down in the carb body, increasing or decreasing air/fuel mixture.

-The Mikuni slide carburetor is a popular replacement for all kinds of motorcycles, but they are not a direct fit on Sportsters.
+The Mikuni slide carburetor is a popular replacement for all kinds of motorcycles, however, they are not a direct fit on Sportsters.
 Throttle cables, intake manifolds, and air cleaners need to be taken into consideration.

 The battery and starter cranked the motor over great, and there was plenty of spark at the plugs.
 But the carburetor was not pulling fuel into the motor.

 After disassembling the S&S carb, the problem was spotted; the carb float was stuck solid because old gas had turned to solid varnish.
 This is what happens when a motorcycle is stored with gasoline left in it.
 The jets and inlet tubes were also varnished, and there was corrosion on the fuel inlet assembly.

 In the past, I've had good luck soaking parts in Berryman's Chem-Dip.
 But even after a week-long soak, these parts were too badly corroded for re-use.

 To buy new parts, the S&S Super E rebuild would have cost over $250 - plus labor.
 And since buying a used carb almost always requires a rebuild, replacement carburetor options were kept to new only.